adiljs/MissionQATestAssessment/README.md

 	npm run test
 	```

 ## Generating Reports

+**Important:** You must run the tests first before generating reports.
+Reports are created from the test results.

 After running tests, generate HTML reports using the report script in each project: